-Holographic imaging of electromagnetic fields using electron-light quantum interference
+Holographic imaging of electromagnetic fields using electron-light quantum interference scattered light.

-In conventional holography a photographic film can record the interference pattern of monochromatic light scattered from the object to be imaged with a reference beam of unscattered light.
 Scientists can then illuminate the developed image with a replica of the reference beam to create a virtual image of the original object.
 Holography was originally proposed by the physicist Dennis Gabor in 1948 to improve the resolution of an electron microscope, demonstrated using light optics.
 A hologram can be formed by capturing the phase and amplitude distribution of a signal by superimposing it with a known reference.
 The original concept was followed by holography with electrons, and after the invention of lasers optical holography became a popular technique for 3-D imaging macroscopic objects, information encryption and microscopy imaging.